Zjut-MultimediaPlus/LSCIDMR/README.md

 # LSCIDMR
 More details about LSCIDMR for "LSCIDMR: Large-scale Satellite Cloud Image Database for Meteorological Research".<br><br>
 It is an open satellite cloud images dataset for Meteorological Research.
-More details can be found in  "LSCIDMR: Large-scale Satellite Cloud Image Database for Meteorological Research",submitted to IEEE Transcations on Cybernetics..<br><br>
+More details can be found in  "LSCIDMR: Large-scale Satellite Cloud Image Database for Meteorological Research",submitted to IEEE Transcations on Cybernetics.<br><br>
 The dataset includes 3 files.
 Please download the dataset files from BaiduYun.<br>
 * (https://pan.baidu.com/s/1i9GU5Dq8jhkEPr6iZYpU_g).
 Fetch Code1: `vzai`.
 *